cdelorme/system-setup/software/ssh-security.md

 Part of the reason for this is I use these documents to generate development machines which often run automated scripts.

-Fortunately SSH can be told to use certain insecure features per commnad, such as:
+Fortunately SSH can be told to use certain insecure features per command, such as:

     ssh -o StrictHostKeyChecking=no example.com